What investors want to see in your business plan before writing the cheque?

 Getting an investor on board is never an easy task.
 It can be highly intimidating and requires you to be meticulous in your homework.
-But once you find the right person or organization who can help you with financial resources, the rewards are absolutely worth all the hard work you put it.
+But once you find the right person or organization who can help you with financial resources, the rewards are absolutely worth all the hard work you put in.
+Also, a good business plan can help you a lot in impressing investors.

 Every start-up needs funding capital to grow and succeed, which is where investors come in.
 If you’re looking to pitch your business plan to an investor, these are the five essential things to keep in mind: